 Take ownership of your online presence.
 Use it to your advantage.

 Need a way to build your online presence and keep track of your digital paper trail?
-Try creating a Crash profile!
+Try creating a Crash pitch!